AndrianMeyhta/microsyncpro/README.md

 # Microsynpro Full-Stack Application

-This is a boilerplate for a full-stack web application named `microsynpro`, featuring a Go backend (Gin), a React frontend (TypeScript), and a PostgreSQL database, all orchestrated with Docker Compose.
+This is a full-stack web application named `microsynpro`, featuring a Go backend (Gin), a React frontend (TypeScript), and a PostgreSQL database, all orchestrated with Docker Compose.

 ## Project Structure